Baby Pulled From Backyard Paramus Pool

 "At this time nothing appears suspicious," Guidetti said.
 "The Paramus Detective Bureau and the Bergen County Prosecutor's Office are still processing the scene."

-Reports of children drowning at this early point in the summer have become more than alarming.
+Reports of children in North Jersey drowning at this early point in the summer have become more than alarming.

 A 7-year-old Newark girl drowned over the weekend in a backyard Teaneck pool that its owners rent out for parties, authorities said.